tomasAlabes/backbone.raphael/README.markdown

         var model = this.model;
         this.listenTo(model, "change", this.render);

-        var circle = paper.circle(model.get("x"), model.get("y"), model.get("radio")).attr({fill: model.get("color")});
+        // Create raphael element from the model var circle = paper.circle(model.get("x"), model.get("y"), model.get("radio")).attr({fill: model.get("color")});

-        this.setElement(circle);
+        // Set the element of the view this.setElement(circle);
     },

     events: {
+        // Any raphael event
         "click": "sayType"
     },